-Generated using the official AMS LATEX template v6.0 two-column layout.
-This work has been submitted for publication.
-Copyright in this work may be transferred without further notice, and this version may no longer be accessible.

-Collision fluctuations of lucky droplets with superdroplets
+Collision Fluctuations of Lucky Droplets with Superdroplets

-XIANG-YU LI^{a, b, c, d}, Bernhard Mehlig^e, Gunilla Svensson^{a, c}, Axel Brandenburg^{b, d, f}, Nils E. L. Haugen^{g, h}

-^a Department of Meteorology and Bolin Centre for Climate Research, Stockholm University, Stockholm, Sweden

-^d JILA and Laboratory for Atmospheric and Space Physics, University of Colorado, Boulder, CO 80303, USA

-^e Department of Physics, Gothenburg University, 41296 Gothenburg, Sweden

-^f The Oskar Klein Centre, Department of Astronomy, Stockholm University, AlbaNova, SE-10691 Stockholm, Sweden

-^g SINTEF Energy Research, 7465 Trondheim, Norway

-^h Division of Energy Science, Luleå University of Technology, Luleå 971 87, Sweden
+XIANG-YU LI,a,b,c,d,e,f BERNHARD MEHLIG,g GUNILLA SVENSSON,a,b,d AXEL BRANDENBURG,c,e,f,h AND NILS E. L. HAUGENi,j a Department of Meteorology, Stockholm University, Stockholm, Sweden b Bolin Centre for Climate Research, Stockholm University, Stockholm, Sweden c Nordita, KTH Royal Institute of Technology-Stockholm University, Stockholm, Sweden d Swedish e-Science Research Centre, Stockholm, Sweden e JILA, University of Colorado Boulder, Boulder, Colorado f Laboratory for Atmospheric and Space Physics, University of Colorado Boulder, Boulder, Colorado g Department of Physics, Gothenburg University, Gothenburg, Sweden h Department of Astronomy, Oskar Klein Centre, Stockholm University, Stockholm, Sweden i SINTEF Energy Research, Trondheim, Norway j Division of Energy Science, Luleå University of Technology, Luleå, Sweden

+(Manuscript received 17 December 2020, in final form 16 March 2022)

 ABSTRACT: It was previously shown that the superdroplet algorithm for modeling the collision-coalescence process can faithfully represent mean droplet growth in turbulent clouds.
-But an open question is how accurately the superdroplet algorithm accounts for fluctuations in the collisional aggregation process.
+An open question is how accurately the superdroplet algorithm accounts for fluctuations in the collisional aggregation process.
 Such fluctuations are particularly important in dilute suspensions.
 Even in the absence of turbulence, Poisson fluctuations of collision times in dilute suspensions may result in substantial variations in the growth process, resulting in a broad distribution of growth times to reach a certain droplet size.
-We quantify the accuracy of the superdroplet algorithm in describing the fluctuating growth history of a larger droplet that settles under the effect of gravity in a quiescent fluid and collides with a dilute suspension of smaller droplets that were initially randomly distributed in space ('lucky droplet model').
+We quantify the accuracy of the superdroplet algorithm in describing the fluctuating growth history of a larger droplet that settles under the effect of gravity in a quiescent fluid and collides with a dilute suspension of smaller droplets that were initially randomly distributed in space ("lucky droplet model").
 We assess the effect of fluctuations upon the growth history of the lucky droplet and compute the distribution of cumulative collision times.
 The latter is shown to be sensitive enough to detect the subtle increase of fluctuations associated with collisions between multiple lucky droplets.
-The superdroplet algorithm incorporates fluctuations in two distinct ways: through the random spatial distribution of superdroplets and through the Monte Carlo collision algorithm involved.
+The superdroplet and through the Monte Carlo collision algorithm involved.
 Using specifically designed numerical experiments, we show that both on their own give an accurate representation of fluctuations.
 We conclude that the superdroplet algorithm can faithfully represent fluctuations in the coagulation of droplets driven by gravity.